jfvilasPersonal/oberkorn/docs/installation.md

 This YAML:
   - Creates a Kubernetes service for accessing the controller console endpoint (typically exposed at http://your.dns.name:3882/obk-console).
   - Creates an ingress for accessing the web console (path '/obk-console') and its API (on the same endpoint).
-  - Creates an Oberkorn Authroizator to protect the access to the console.
+  - Creates an Oberkorn Authorizator to protect the access to the console.

 You have some more detaled documentation on the section [Web Console](/webconsole).